 |Most common complaint:||Contract length|

-The majority of complaints filed against TSYS can be traced back to the partner or subsidiary that sold and managed the merchant account.
+Most TSYS negative reviews can be traced back to the partner or subsidiary that sold and managed the merchant account.
 As mentioned earlier, these entities resell TSYS accounts and can set their own terms and pricing as well as have their own in-house customer service.
 Several complaints seemed to target TSYS when the partner was truly the root of the problem.

 |Key Points – BBB Report|

-As of this review, the Better Business Bureau (BBB) lists numerous reports for TSYS Merchant Solutions at various locations.
-The BBB is awarding the corporate headquarters in Omaha, Nebraska, an “A+” rating and reporting 59 complaints in the last 36 months.
-Most of these complaints are regarding problems with billing/collection or the product/service, and all but 10 have been resolved to the merchants’ satisfaction.
+As of this review, the Better Business Bureau lists numerous reports for TSYS Merchant Solutions at various locations.
+The BBB is awarding the corporate headquarters in Omaha, Nebraska, an “A+” rating and reporting 65 complaints in the last 36 months.
+Most of these complaints are regarding problems with billing/collection or the product/service, and all but 14 have been resolved to the merchants’ satisfaction.

 We believe “A+” ratings should be reserved for companies with zero complaints, so we have adjusted the rating of this section to an “A-” for the purposes of this review.